-In 2015, over 9,400 samples were taken throughout the City and analyzed for microbiological parameters, chlorine residual and chemicals analyses as part of the drinking water surveillance program.
-Of these, three were found to exceed the Ontario Drinking Water Quality Standards.
+In 2017, over 10,500 samples were taken throughout the City and analyzed for microbiological parameters, chlorine residual and chemicals analyses as part of the drinking water surveillance program.
 Table 1 summarizes each parameter tested and it gives the number of samples required, the number of samples analyzed, and the range of results.